Menu

 Environmental Canalization and Evolution of Plasticity

 The barley1K sets a model for investigating the radiation and adaptation of plant populations to diverse niches.
 We found a strong relationship between environmental variation, genetic diversity, and plants responses to changing environments.
 High-resolution ecogeographic data is utilized to explore the relationship between climatic and soil attributes of the collection sites to the behaviour of the plant in common garden and controlled experiments, including their circadian rhythm.
 This naturally evolved variation could lead to the identification of rate-limiting pathways on plant productivity and robustness under scenarios of climate change.
-Tools developed within this project include high throughput non-invasive phenomics platform for measurements of photosynthesis, growth and circadian clock characteristics.
-A fresh addition to this project is the first reciprocal doubled hapolid population (DH) made for wild barley, which allows studying the genetic basis of plasticity.
+Tools developed within this project include the SensyPAM, a high throughput non-invasive phenomics platform for measurements of photosynthesis, growth and circadian clock characteristics.

 Funding: